silvestrevivo/my-first-blockchain/README.md

 # my-first-blockchain
-My first blockchain and cryptocurrency following the tutorial from @15Dkatz http://davidtkatz.com
+My first blockchain and crypto currency following the tutorial from @15Dkatz http://davidtkatz.com